Vihrogon/whatsupdog/README.md

 ## Nothin much, what's up with you?

-Objectives: -root endpoint to deliver a SSR page from a .jsx template -frontend to be in alpinejs and tailwindcss -node/express backend connected to mongodb -API with CRUD operetions for account and session -deploy to home server -dockerize (optional)
+Objectives:

+- node/express backend with sqlite
+- API with CRUD operetions for account and session
+- pages delivered from a root directory
+- frontend to be in alpinejs and tailwindcss
+- deploy production instance
+- docker and devcontainer (optional)

+## Development Setup